 On paper, the Gold Rush is a very simple drink.
-Composed of bourbon, honey syrup and fresh lemon juice, it’s essentially just a Whiskey Sour with honey in place of sugar (or a bourbon-spiked take on the Bee’s Knees, if you prefer).
-But that whiskey-honey combo transforms the cocktail’s flavor and mouthfeel, making the Gold Rush a drink all its own.
+Composed of bourbon, honey syrup and fresh lemon juice, it’s essentially a Whiskey Sour with honey in place of sugar (or a bourbon-spiked take on the Bee’s Knees, if you prefer).
+But that whiskey-honey combination transforms the cocktail’s flavor and mouthfeel, making the Gold Rush a drink all its own.

 Note that many Whiskey Sours include egg white, but the Gold Rush does not.
 Nor does it need it: The honey provides plenty of body.
 Give everything a hard shake with ice to incorporate the ingredients (honey requires a good rattle about the tins), and strain into your glass.
 Take a sip, and you just might find your new favorite bourbon-based beverage.
 The three-ingredient drink is a lesson in synergy and a reminder that, sometimes, simple is best.

 - 3/4 ounce lemon juice, freshly squeezed

 Add the bourbon, honey syrup and lemon juice into a shaker with ice and shake hard for 30 seconds.